syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/FAQ.md

 ### Can I edit Word files in VS Code with this extension?

-Yes, the Syncfusion Document Viewer extension supports minimal editing of Microsoft Word documents.
+Yes, the Document Viewer extension supports minimal editing of Microsoft Word documents.
 While it's primarily designed for viewing, you can perform basic text modifications and content updates.
 However, for advanced formatting and complex editing tasks, you may still need to use Microsoft Word for full functionality.

 ### How to view and edit Excel files (.xlsx) in VS Code?

-The Syncfusion Document Viewer extension allows you to view and edit Excel files (.xlsx) directly in VS Code.
+The Document Viewer extension allows you to view and edit Excel files (.xlsx) directly in VS Code.
 After installing the extension, you can:
 - Open .xlsx files with preserved formatting and cell structure
 - Edit cell contents and values
 - View multiple worksheets within the same file